 Back in 2014, Missouri passed laws giving epilepsy patients the legal right to use “hemp extracts,” aka CBD oil if it helped reduce their seizures.
 The law defined a “hemp extract” as a preparation of cannabis that contains at least 5% CBD and no more than 0.3% THC.

 Then in the most recent midterm elections, Missourians voted in favor of an expanded medical marijuana measure which included provisions for licensing of cultivation facilities and medical marijuana dispensaries.
 Although, at the time of writing, Missourians are still unable to purchase their medicine, the wheels are in motion.

-In early January, 2019, the state started taking application fees for cultivation, manufacturing, and dispensary licenses.
-The plan is to set up a system of production and sales consisting of around 200 medical marijuana dispensaries, spread evenly throughout the state.
+In January, 2020, the state is planning is to set up a system of production and sales consisting of around 200 medical marijuana dispensaries, spread evenly throughout the state.

 The list of qualifying medical conditions was expanded from only epilepsy to include conditions such as:

 This is just a partial list.
 Also included under the new law is any chronic medical condition that is normally treated with an addictive prescription medication, or any terminal illness.
 If your ready to get your medical marijuana card, please follow the link for more information and instructions.

 On a side note, pets with certain medical conditions can also benefit from the use of CBD oil.
 However, it’s unwise to give them products made for humans as their systems are much more sensitive to cannabinoids.

 MO CBD Laws: Hemp CBD Oil vs Marijuana CBD Oil